wangqipeng/EmilyAdsAlgoResearch/README.md

 Project Target:
-1.Tracking and research the cut-edging algorithm in programmatic advertising and reproduce the result of the influential papers
+1.Tracking and research the cutting-edge algorithm in programmatic advertising and reproduce the result of the influential papers
 2.Make them more efficient and reliable to deploy in production environment

 Directory: